 - Praise and reward good behaviour for compliance and enforce consequences for non-compliance.

 - Talk with your pre-teen or teen.
-While shopping or riding in the car, casually ask him how things are going at school, about his friends, what his plans are for the weekend, etc.
+While shopping or riding in the car, casually ask them how things are going at school, about their friends, what their plans are for the weekend, etc.

 - Don’t always focus on the negative outcomes of drug use – try and encourage more healthy behaviours, and talk about the positive possibilities of having a variety of choices and opportunities when they’re older.